spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-failed-jenkins-jobs.md

 template: troubleshooting-guide-template
 ---

-A Jenkins jobs failed.
+A Jenkins job failed.

 ## 1. Check the console output of the failed Jenkins job

-To analyze the console output of a failed Jenkins job, do the following:

 1. In the Jenkins dashboard, select the name of the failed job.

+![jenkins_dashboard]

   This takes you to the page of the job.
-![jenkins_dashboard]

-2. In the *Build History* section, select the latest failed build > **Console Output**.
+2. In the **Build History** section, select the latest failed build number&nbsp;<span aria-label="and then">></span> **Console Output**.

 ![jenkins_failed_job_menu]

-3. In the *Console Output*, search the log for an error.
+3. In the **Console Output**, search the log for errors.

 ![jenkins_console_output]

-## 2. Check RabbitMQ status

-If the console output contains `AMQPProtocolChannelException`, the issue might be related to RabbitMQ virtual host or queue.
+If the log contains `AMQPProtocolChannelException`, the issue can be related to RabbitMQ virtual host or queue.

 Error messages examples: